DonaldET/DemoDev/README.md

 Project | Description
 ------- | -----------
 _simple linear search_ | Use specially formatted names and attributes and perform “_brute_” linear search . . . it is both simple and fast
+_top X query_| Compares the performance of priority queue and sorted array based scanners on "top X" queries across a random collection of Game instances.
+Game instances have an ascending comparator that allows the instances to be ordered on several attributes.
+The "Top X” query returns a sorted collection of the desired subset of Game instances.

+This example uses the motivation of finding the (say) top 10 scores of a complex game where several game attributes allow for unique ordering.
+We vary the number of inputs to scan and the size of the top set.
+Since 100 elements is a large list, that is our upper limit for this performance test.
 ##Build Information

 There are 24 project _pom.xml_ files, including several parent POMs.
 These projects have 71 JAVA source files, totaling over 8,100 lines of code, and will produce 79 class files after the build completes. {_Old_}  Here is the reactor summary: